GSA/automate.fedramp.gov/content/documentation/ssp/7-generated-content.md

 ### Working with Components

-NIST designed OSCAL such that a system architect can express all aspects of the system as components.
+OSCAL is designed such that a system architect can express all aspects of the system as components.
 A component is anything that can satisfy a control requirement.
 This includes hardware, software, services, and underlying service providers, as well as policies, plans, and procedures.
 There are several ways to use components in an OSCAL-based SSP.
-The following defines FedRAMP\'s minimum initial use.
+The following defines FedRAMP's minimum initial use.

-This section will likely be updated as NIST continues to evolve its approach to components in OSCAL, and as FedRAMP receives feedback from stakeholders.
+This section will likely be updated as OSCAL continues to evolve its approach to components, and as FedRAMP receives feedback from stakeholders.

 **FedRAMP-defined component identifiers are cited in relevant portions of this documentation and summarized in the FedRAMP OSCAL Registry.**